-The School is a collaboration of three departments, Politics, Economics and Philosophy, which exists to offer degrees in various combinations of these subjects.
-Founded in 1986, the School was one of the first universities after Oxford to offer a PPE degree, and has established a very strong international reputation for offering teaching of the highest quality: in PPE, in Economics & Philosophy, in Economics & Politics and in Philosophy & Politics.
-It prides itself on its friendly, informal atmosphere and on its student society, the Club of PEP.
-York is the only institution to offer both MA’s and research degrees in PPE.
+The School offers degrees in various combinations of Politics, Philosophy and Economics subjects.
+It was founded in 1986 as one of the first universities after Oxford to offer a PPE degree, and has established a very strong international reputation for offering teaching of the highest quality in PPE, in Economics & Philosophy, in Economics & Politics, and in Philosophy & Politics.
+It prides itself on its intellectually robust, friendly, and inclusive atmosphere and on its student society, the Club of PEP.

 Our coursesUndergraduate courses

 The School of PEP participates in the University Placement scheme.
 Under this scheme students are offered the chance to work for a year as part of their degree to prepare them for the world of work.
 It is run by Careers.
 For further information about scheme see: www.york.ac.uk/careers/placements

 The Club organises a fantastic array of events, trips and socials so that our students can make the most of their time here, both academically and socially.
 The Club is run by students, for students, and all students in the School are automatically members.

 Vox Journal is the student-led Politics, Economics and Philosophy Magazine, publishing academic writings primarily from students, professors and alumni from the University of York.
 It provides a medium for UoY students to offer their opinions and exchange their insights on controversial topics.
 Vox Journal currently issues termly journals and a fortnightly blog:Voxensus.